Courtney Carter joined the 12 News team in July 2019. She is a New York native who loves New England.

-She grew up watching her father and brother root for the New England Patriots and spent time during the summers in Newport.
+She grew up watching her father and brother root for the Patriots and spent time in Newport during her summers.

 In addition to her undergraduate degree, she holds a masters degree in arts & culture journalism from the CUNY Graduate School of Journalism.

-In her spare time, Courtney enjoys reading, cooking, running and trying all of the delicious food Rhode Island has to offer, as well as spending time with her family and friends, especially her husband and son Carter.
+In her spare time, Courtney enjoys reading, cooking, running and trying all of the delicious food Rhode Island has to offer, as well as spending time with her family and friends, especially her husband and two children.

 She is a member of the National Association of Black Journalists (NABJ) and Alpha Kappa Alpha Sorority, Incorporated.